Small Business Owners - Greater St. Louis Area

 What arrangements have you made for the inheritance of your children who are not active in the business?
 Have you in-law proofed your estate?

-Business Succession plan is a major piece in your estate plan.
+A business succession plan is a major piece in your estate plan.

 Coordinating Financial and Estate Plans

+Sheri is a team player with your CPA and financial advisor.
+Keeping your Operating Agreement is extremely important and plays a major role in your estate planning.
 If your financial and estate plans are not carefully coordinated, there may not be enough cash to fund your objectives.
 An appropriately-funded estate plan can meet all of your people-planning objectives and provide liquidity for estate taxes (and business debts).
 Life insurance, owned in the proper amount, type and manner, may be effectively used to fund such money matters.

 Sources